Below are links to Humanities sites for Veterans.

 Links Policy: Eternal Soldier links only to non-profits in the Humanities, run by Veterans for Veterans.

 Warrior Writers is a national non-profit.
-Their mission is to create a culture that articulates veterans’ experiences, provide a creative community for artistic expression, and bear witness to the lived experiences of warriors.
+Their mission is to create a culture through writing that articulates veterans’ experiences, provide a creative community for artistic expression, and bear witness to the lived experiences of warriors.
 Download their brochure!

 Dirty Canteen is an artist collective composed of 8 Veterans who served in conflicts from Afghanistan, the Gulf War, Kosovo, and Iraq.
 They aim to raise awareness about issues veterans face while returning home from conflict.